Dive into VR and create a portfolio of 15 immersive games

 We’ve completed the creation of a VR cabin experience, where you can pilot a small aircraft in a floating island.
 Cabin experiences fit great into VR, and are one of the main locomotion techniques.
 The limitations of the medium, such as being constrained to a small area can be easily incorporated into the games themselves, creating thus a great sense of immersion.
 The demo we built allows the player to control the ship by using buttons located in the dashboard, which allow the ship to move up,down, forward and also to steer in a way that is less likely to produce motion sickness.
 This project will be one of the first games students build in the course.

-This week we completed one of the most comprehensive games we’ll be including: a dungeon crawler RPG!
+We completed one of the most comprehensive games we’ll be including: a dungeon crawler RPG!
 In this module students will build a basic combat RPG game where the player can use different weapons to fight hordes of skeleton warriors, while exploring a dungeon.
 The game also includes NPC (non-player characters) you can talk to.
 Some features included in this demo are:

 - Building dungeons using modular assets: walls, ceilings, doors, floor, etc. It’s very easy to assemble any kind of level with this approach.